 Bipolar disorder, sometimes called “manic depression” or “manic depressive disease,” is a mental health condition marked by extreme, often long-lasting mood swings and episodes of extreme ups and downs.

 Due in part to the overuse of the word bipolar to describe when a person is just being moody, bipolar disorder is not well understood.
-At FHE Health, we treat patients with a wide of different conditions, from many walks of life.
+At FHE Health, we treat patients from many walks of life with a wide range of different conditions.
 As such, we make the commitment to provide information about the diagnosis and treatment of both mental and behavioral health conditions.

 On this page, we’ll discuss issues surrounding the diagnosis of bipolar disorder, including the signs and symptoms, potential different types and what a diagnosis means for those who receive it.